vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 .. image:: google_spreadsheets/odoo_menu.png
    :align: center
-   :alt: Menu called Odoo is shown on the settings bar in the Spreadsheet
+   :alt: Menu called Leansoft is shown on the settings bar in the Spreadsheet

 Applications
 ============